gtribello/pop-resources/assignment.md

 - That my teaching did not work for you.
 OK, be constructive and tell what you think I should have done differently?
 - That you don't want to study mathematics at university.
 OK, you will probably be doing some mathematics in whatever course you choose.
 How do you think mathematics is used in your chosen course?

 In short, this activity is not about telling us that the course was perfect.
-It is about demonstrating that you have tried to understand what the course was trying to get you to do.
+It is about demonstrating that you have thought about what the course was trying to get you to do and hopefully that you have learned something by doing it.